-All participants will be required to participate in pre-program language learning programs, as guided by their implementing organization.
-All participants will be required to complete a pre-program survey, pre-program language assessments (if requested), and several post-program surveys and language tests.
+All participants are required to participate in pre-program language learning programs, guided by their implementing organization.
+All participants must complete a pre-program survey, pre-program language assessments (except for those with no prior target language exposure), several post-program surveys, and language tests.

 Find more information on India on the U.S. Embassy site.